-Bizagi Modeler Services offer a variety of options to collaboratively create, share, design, and standardize diagrams.
+Bizagi Modeler offer a variety of options to collaboratively create, share, design, and standardize diagrams.
 This article aims to present the best practices to leverage efficiency and standardization on your business processes.

-In Bizagi Modeler Services each process (diagram) is part of a major hierarchy chain structure constituted of vertical containers which are distributed within superior and subordinate levels.
+In Bizagi Modeler each process (diagram) is part of a major hierarchy chain structure constituted of vertical containers which are distributed within superior and subordinate levels.
 You can think of the container's hierarchy as a pyramid:

 Models are at the top of the hierarchical structure.
 It is a storage space where diagrams can be placed.